 People in Partnership invites you to learn more about the work and mission of partners around the world by inviting an individual to come and share their stories with United Church of Canada communities of faith.
-Find out more about these pilgrims, companions, co-workers, and learners below.
+Find out more about these pilgrims, companions, co-workers and learners below.
 Although speakers are grouped by region below, many are available to present and share remotely with your community of faith online.
-Please contact pip [at] united-church.ca
+Please contact pip [at] united-church.ca to invite a speaker.

 Featured Speakers Currently Available